unstillable/CSC406-Winter-2024-2025/lecture1/3-Types/README.md

     printf( "%.9f %.9e\n", e, d );
     printf( "%20.9f %20.9e\n", e, d );
 ```

-conversion instructions other than d are used.
+Notice that conversion instructions other than d are used.
 Here are the conversions we will use:

 | Conversion Specification | Output                                    |
 | ------------------------ | ----------------------------------------- |